Go get it (command)

 |I see her.|

-In Inuktitut, we add an affix to the end of the verb that indicates both the subject and the object of the sentence:
+In Inuktitut, we use verb endings that indicate both the subject and the object of the sentence:

 |I see.||I see her.|

 |He/she hears.||He/she hears you.|

 Here are the simplest forms of these affixes:

 The basic form of these affixes begins with a j- when added to a root that ends in a vowel.
 If these affixes are added to roots that end in a consonant, the -j changes to t-: